-This list is not exhaustive but is common problems.
+This list is not exhaustive but does include some very common problems.
 The good news is that irrational fears and weaknesses can be traced back to the experiences that caused them.
-Finding the root of the issue will enable you to heal emotional wounds and improve your quality of life.
+Finding the root cause of the issue will enable you to heal emotional wounds and improve your quality of life.

 Master Mind Content offers an 11-step self-development program which includes easy-to-learn yet powerful techniques to change mental conditioning.
 Our teaching combines modern science with ancient wisdom.
 The science explains ancient myth from a psychological and biological point-of-view, but the visualisations within ancient myths help you remember the science.
 Click anywhere in this text to find out more.